singh-man/books/crackingTheCoding/18_advancedTopics.md

 #504.
 17.16	Recursive solution: You have two choices at each appointment  (take the appointment or reject the appointment).
 As a brute force approach, you can recurse through all possi­
 		bilities.
 Note, though, that if you take request i, your recursive algorithm should skip request i +  1.
 #505.
-16.23	Be very careful that your solution actually returns each value fromOthrough 6 with equal probability.
+16.23	Be very careful that your solution actually returns each value from 0 through 6 with equal probability.
 #506.
 17.22	Start with a brute force, recursive solution.
-Just create all words that are one edit away, check if they are in the dictionary,and then attempt that path.
+Just create all words that are one edit away, check if they are in the dictionary, and then attempt that path.
 #507.
 16.10	Solution 2: What if you sorted the years?
 What would you sort by?
 #508.
 17.9	What does a brute force solution to get thekth smallest value for 3a     *       5b     *      7c look